TovarishFin/eos-vscode-smart-contract-boilerplate/README.md

 You should have at least completed the ["start here" section on dev docs](https://developers.eos.io/eosio-home/docs)

 ## Important notes
+**This setup is intended for users running mac OSX...** but I would imagine the same would work for most popular versions of linux by just replacing `brew` with whatever use use... perhaps `apt`?

 This will not work on its own!
 Before attempting to use this you must do the following:
 1. install nodeos, keosd, & cleos via docker
   * [see eosio docs for installation using docker](https://developers.eos.io/eosio-home/docs/getting-the-software)